MCP Cutting-Edge State of the Art — April 2026

 Token binding (critical — this is where many servers get owned)

-- V5 MUST validate the token audience matches its canonical URI (RFC 8707).
+Section titled “Token binding (critical — this is where many servers get owned)”- V5 MUST validate the token audience matches its canonical URI (RFC 8707).

 - V5 MUST NOT pass its inbound client token through to downstream APIs (HubSpot, Salesforce, etc.).
 That’s “token passthrough” and is a known confused-deputy vuln.
 V5 already does this right (per-tenant stored tokens for each upstream); keep it that way.